uikit/uikit-site/docs/pages/breadcrumb.md

 ## Usage

 The Breadcrumb component consists of links, which are aligned side by side and separated by a divider.
 Add the `.uk-breadcrumb` class to a `<ul>` element to define the component.
 Use `<a>` elements as breadcrumb items within the list.
 An active state is automatically applied to the last `<li>` element.

-Use a `<span>` instead of the `<a>` element to disable the item.
+To add list items without a link, use a `<span>` element instead of an `<a>`.
+Alternatively, disable an `<a>` element by adding the `.uk-disabled` class to the `<li>` element and remove the `href` attribute from the anchor to make it inaccessible for the keyboard.

 ```
 <ul class="uk-breadcrumb">